-SJC AlertMe provides San Jacinto College with another communication tool to keep students, faculty, staff, and the community informed during threatening situations and weather-related closings.
-In order to receive email, voice, and text messages, you must provide your current, up-to-date, personal contact information.
-San Jacinto College current students, faculty, and staff should do this through SOS.
-Members of the San Jacinto College community who wish to receive SJC AlertMe messages should sign up via the link below.
+SJC AlertMe provides San Jacinto College with another communication tool to keep students, faculty, staff and the community informed during threatening situations and weather-related closings.
+Official notification will be sent by email.
+In order to receive voice and text messages, you must provide your current, up-to-date personal contact information.
+San Jacinto College current students, faculty and staff should do this through SOS.
+Members of the San Jacinto College community who wish to receive SJC AlertMe messages should sign up at sanjac.edu/alert-me.

-SJCA lert Me will be activated when the College determinesa serious threat exists and the College community must take immediate action to remain safe and secure.
-The system will also be used to announce an unscheduled College and / or campus closing, or cancellation of classes due to situations such as severe weather.
+SJC AlertMe will be activated when the College determines a serious threat exists and the College community must take immediate action to remain safe and secure.
+The system will also be used to announce an unscheduled College and / or campus closing or cancellation of classes due to situations such as severe weather.

-Providing a safe and secure Email is the official form of communication with San environment for our students, Jacinto College students, faculty, staff, and community.
+Email is the official form of communication with San Jacinto College students, faculty, staff and community.
 All SJC AlertMe alerts will be sent via email to students' San Jacinto College email account, as well as any other email provided.
-When a voice message is sent, SJC AlertMe will call each phone number that you provide regardless of whether or not the call is answered.
-Text messages will only be sent once.
+When a voice message is sent, SJC AlertMe will call each phone number provided regardless of whether or not the call is answered.
+Text messages will only be sent once